Build a Raspberry Pi Scanner that Tracks the Devices Connected to Your Local Network | Make:

 Most of the hardware for this project is fairly easy to get a hold of and, apart from the giant seven-segment displays and the controller boards for them, you may well have most (or even all) of the bits and pieces you need kicking around your workshop already.

 It can also be put together with minimal soldering.
 The only soldering needed for the project is attaching the controller boards to the seven-segment displays.
 These boards use castellated mounting holes, which can be tricky to solder if you’re more used to through hole components.
-However, don’t worry as it’s not anywhere near as hard as SMD soldering.
+However, don’t worry as it’s not anywhere near as hard as SMD soldering and there are several good guides to help you out.

 Optionally Adding a Second Wireless Adaptor